-If you thought Culture, Historical monuments or nature is the only things Iran has to offer, think again.
-Iranian cuisine has always something to tell you.
+If you thought culture, historical monuments, and undiscovered nature were the only things Iran had to offer, think again!
+Iranian cuisine has something to tell you!

-Iran may be known for its Caviar, Saffron, and pistachios; but don’t let these luxuries blind you from what else Iran has to offer!
+Iran may be known for its caviar, saffron, and pistachios; but don’t let these token souvenir foods blind you from what else Iran has to offer!

-From a variety of pickles, all sorts of smoked fish in the north and south coasts; spicy samosas, falafel and hot and sour shrimp in the south; local noodles, stews/broths and different types of flatbread, this country is just full of wonders!
+From a variety of pickles, all sorts of smoked fish , spicy samosas, falafel, hot and sour shrimp dishes, local noodles, stews/broths and different types of flatbread, Iranian food is full of wonders!
 Are your taste buds watering yet?
 You can apply for your Iran visa with ultimate ease through 1stQuest.

 Iran is a big country and thanks to that, it offers a variety of dishes and cuisines for all types of tastes.